 - Muscular movement involves the action of muscles and nerves and needs an electrical current.
 This electrical current is much weaker than the one in household wiring.

-In some medical conditions the electrical activity of the muscles or nerves is not normal.
+- In some medical conditions the electrical activity of the muscles or nerves is not normal.
 Finding and describing these electrical properties in the muscle or nerve may help the doctor diagnose the patient's condition.